interuss/tsc/repo_contributions.md

 ## General principles

 1. Changes to resources in InterUSS repositories should usually be handled through a [Pull Request (PR)](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+Main/master branch changes must always be handled through a pull request.

 1. No PR on the main branch can be merged without being reviewed.